Catholic · PA

 About Seven Sorrows of the B.v.m.

-Seven Sorrows of the B.v.m. is a Catholic parish located at 280 North Race Street, Middletown, PA, 17057.
-The Seven Sorrows of the B.v.m. parish office answers at +17179443133.
+Seven Sorrows of the B.v.m. is a Catholic church located at 280 North Race Street, Middletown, PA, 17057.
+You can reach Seven Sorrows of the B.v.m. at +17179443133.

 Where is Seven Sorrows of the B.v.m. located?